StephMode/StephMode/readme.md

 # My Projects

-These are the I've been working on recently:
+These are the projects I've been working on recently:

 **glossary wizard** `TypeScript` | `Test Driven Development` | `Object Oriented Programming` 🔗 <a href="https://github.com/StephMode/glossary-wizard/"/>demo</a> | <a href="https://glossary-wizard.vercel.app/">repo</a>